brightwellt/CarND-Advanced-Lane-Lines/writeup_template.md

 Going further, I would start adding checks over successive video frames.
 I have left some of this in the sample code in the lower cells.
 The intent going forward is that
 - I would check that successive lanes have similar curvature, are parallel, and similar positions in each frame.
 - Bad frames would be rejected, and previous data would be used.
-- data would be smoothed over successive frames
+- Data would be smoothed over successive frames.
 - I could look ahead, and use the previous lane positions as a starting point for searching for the next lane.